|Nutrition Facts (per serving)|

 Drain in a colander and rinse under hot water.
 Set aside.

+In a large, deep skillet or saucepan, heat the vegetable oil and butter over medium heat.
 Add the onion and bell pepper, if using.
 Cook, stirring until onion is softened and edges are lightly browned.

 Add the garlic and garlic powder and cook, stirring for 1 to 2 minutes longer.

 Add the drained macaroni to the sauce, mix well, and heat through.
+Serve and enjoy.

-Saute 4 to 8 ounces of sliced fresh mushrooms with the onions.
+- Sauté 4 to 8 ounces of sliced fresh mushrooms with the onions.